The Royal Family (TV series): Redd Foxx's death and aftermath

 The Royal Family was intended as a comeback vehicle for Foxx, who had not had a successful television series since the cancellation of Sanford and Son in 1977.
 Ratings for the early episodes were high.
 However, the show suffered an enormous blow when, on October 11, 1991, Foxx suffered a massive heart attack while rehearsing.
 Joshua Rich of Entertainment Weekly later wrote, "It was an end so ironic that for a brief moment cast mates figured Foxx—whose 1970s TV character often faked heart attacks—was kidding when he grabbed a chair and fell to the floor."
 Foxx was taken to Queen of Angels Hollywood Presbyterian Medical Center, where he died that evening.

 The show's producers eventually decided to resume work on the series, running commercials in Foxx's memory that included the line "Like any family, The Royal Family will go on."
 Jackée Harry was added to the cast as Victoria's younger sister Ruth, who moved in to help the family cope with Al's sudden death.
 She was introduced in the series' eighth episode, which was written to deal with Al Royal's death.
 After that episode, The Royal Family was placed on hiatus so the writers could rework the series.

 When the show returned in April 1992, Harry's role had been reworked; instead of Victoria's sister, she was now the Royals' eldest daughter, CoCo.
 The ratings of the revived Royal Family did not match those of episodes featuring Foxx, and CBS cancelled the series a week before the broadcast of its first season was scheduled to end, leaving two episodes unaired.

-In 2019, the Decades (now Catchy Comedy) network broadcast all fifteen episodes of the series, including the last 2 episodes left unaired.
+In 2019, the Decades (now Catchy Comedy) network broadcast all fifteen episodes of the series, including the last two unaired episodes.